Rose Bio 493 Preveterinary Student Internship Syllabus (2 credits) Section 1:

 Requirements of the course:

-1. Submit a 2-3 page proposal based on an interview with Dr. Brown in the first two weeks of the term, outlining the types of activities carried out at the clinic, how you intend to participate in these activities, what you hope to learn, and how this will benefit you in pursuing your career plans.
+1. Submit a 2-3 page proposal based on an interview with Dr. Walters in the first two weeks of the term, outlining the types of activities carried out at the clinic, how you intend to participate in these activities, what you hope to learn, and how this will benefit you in pursuing your career plans.
+Failure to submit this proposal within the first 2 weeks of term without a legitimate excuse (school-recognized religious observations, official school business with documentation, court appearance, job or graduate school interview, sickness with a doctorÕs note, death or serious illness in family) is sufficient grounds for receiving a No credit grade.

 2. Attend two 3-4 hour sessions a week at the laboratory and assist staff in necropsies and additional diagnostic tests for a minimum of 7 hours per week.

-Dr. Rose will ask for a verbal assessment of the studentÕs performance from Dr. Brown at the end of term.
-The biology internship coordinator will assign a grade of PASS/FAIL based on how well the student met course requirements 1-4 and feedback received from Dr. Brown.
+The biology internship coordinator will ask for a verbal assessment of the studentÕs performance from Dr. Walters at the end of term.
+The biology internship coordinator will assign a grade of Credit/No Credit based on how well the student met course requirements 1-5 and feedback received from Dr. Walters.

 Inclement weather policies: Missed meetings and lab time will be made up later in the term or at the request of the instructor.